Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: The ExtEEV and its TEOs in the ground-based photometry

 \subsection{Ground-based photometric data}

-Having detected changes of amplitudes and periods of TEOs in the ExtEEV, we searched for the ground-based photometry of this star, to check if these changes can be also traced on a much longer time scale.
+Having detected changes in amplitudes and periods of TEOs in the ExtEEV, we searched for the ground-based photometry of this star to check if these changes can also be traced on a much longer timescale.
 Fortunately, because the ExtEEV is located in the LMC, it has a very long record of photometric observations, mainly from the microlensing surveys.
 Below, we briefly describe these data.
-Figure \ref{fig:all-LCs} shows distribution of these observations in time, which together span almost 30 years, without any substantial gaps.
+Figure \ref{fig:all-LCs} shows the distribution of these observations in time, which together span almost 30 years, without any substantial gaps.